xueliangGit/html-disable-cache/ENREADME.md

 const path = require('path')
 module.exports={
   distPath:path.join(__dirname,'./dist'),
-  floderName:'mine'// The name of JS in the directory defaults to HDC }
+  floderName:'mine',// The name of JS in the directory defaults to HDC ignoreAttr:'hdc-ignore', //Js that do not require hdc processing default to hdc-ignore. removeIgnoreAttr:true // Whether to remove the identification after the program ends is true by default }
 ````
 >Using Cli method